Modern Slavery Act 2015 - Compliance Statement 2024

 • Ecogee Limited

-As well as providing social housing, the organisations within the Group also provide homes for part ownership, outright sale and associated housing management services.
+Our Business Activities: As well as providing social housing, the organisations within the Group also provide homes for part ownership, outright sale and associated housing management services.
 In addition services also include associated maintenance and construction services both inside and outside the Group; supported housing services; property letting; training & apprenticeships; career-based learning and childcare services.

 All organisations within the Regenda Group work hard to make sure they are ethical businesses and we want to make sure we only work with organisations that have the same commitment.

 The Group has a Social Value Investment Policy that provides a framework for the Group to invest surplus cash reserves to generate social return.
 The social value work that we undertake in communities provides benefits that can aid the cohesiveness of both the community and the local economy.
 Programmes provided by Regenda Homes and subsidiaries such as The Learning Foundry support this by creating training and employment opportunities thereby ensuring that people are not left behind and are not living in poverty.
 Healthy and sustainable neighbourhoods do not foster the conditions that modern slavery will thrive in.
+Modern Slavery can be seen in many instances to be a by-products of poverty and through our work we seek to eradicate poverty and lack of health and wealth.

 The Group’s Investment Policy enables investment in ethical equities.
 As part of the criteria of which companies we are prepared to invest in, consideration is given to the company’s reputation and track record on proactively managing its responsibilities to employees and supply chain to reduce the risk of unethical labour practices.

-We do not have any supply chain in countries that have been identified as high risk in the Global Slavery Index and we want to continue to make sure that there is no modern slavery or human trafficking in the supply chains we work with.
-We continue to work hard to ensure appropriate suppliers are pre-approved and have undergone thorough checks.
-Our procurement process is overseen by a Procurement Manager who ensures consistency across the Group.
-The procurement process emphasises the Group’s aim to not only ensure value for money but also foster collaborative working relationships with suppliers and contractors that ensure social value as well as commercial value.M&Y Maintenance & Construction has a Dynamic Purchasing System (DPS) that is a procurement tool that enables the Group to establish a pre-approved list of subcontractors and suppliers that ensures certain criteria is met before being appointed to that list.
+Our Supply Chains & Procurement: We do not have any supply chain in countries that have been identified as high risk in the Global Slavery Index and we want to continue to make sure that there is no modern slavery or human trafficking in the supply chains we work with.
+We continue to work hard to ensure all suppliers are pre-approved and have undergone thorough checks.

-The Group has a number of policies that we believe assist in the detection and prevention of Modern Slavery and Human Trafficking that include:
+Risk Management and Due Diligence: The Group has a number of policies that we believe assist in the detection and prevention of Modern Slavery and Human Trafficking that include:

 • Safeguarding Adults at Risk Policy